tylertitsworth/5th-age-srd/Character-Rules/Companions.md

 **Acts:** After druid / ranger

-Advantage: Your companion gains resist weapons 12+, but it is also vulnerable to holy damage.
+Advantage: Your companion gains resist weapons 12+, but it is also vulnerable to radiant damage.

 ### Champion Feat